Student Handbook - Academic Policies

-The College may also specifically monitor the activity and accounts of individual users of College computing resources, including individual login sessions and communications, without notice, when:
+The College may also specifically monitor the activity and accounts of individual users of College computing resources, including individual login sessions and communications, without notice, when

-(a) the user has given permission or has voluntarily made them accessible to the public, for example by posting to a publicly-accessible web page or providing publicly-accessible network services;
+(a) the user has given permission or has voluntarily made them accessible to the public, for example by posting to a publicly-accessible web page or providing publicly-accessible network services.

-(b) it reasonably appears necessary to do so to protect the integrity, security, or functionality of the College or other computing resources or to protect the College from liability;
+(b) it reasonably appears necessary to do so to protect the integrity, security, or functionality of the College or other computing resources or to protect the College from liability.

 (e) it is otherwise required or permitted by law.

+It is common practice by the Chief Information Officer to relinquish the decision-making responsibility regarding monitoring emails to the appropriate Vice President and/or the President.
 Use of the College’s IT Resources constitutes consent by the user to all of the terms and conditions of this policy, as well as consent to the College’s accessing, intercepting, and monitoring of employee use of the College’s IT Resources in accordance with this policy.